bipinKrishnan/ml-recipe-book/_build/html/_sources/image_segmentation.md

 sample_mask_path = str(masks[0])
 ```

-* Load the image using opencv, convert from BGR to RGB format and normalize the image by dividing it by 255.
+* Load the image using opencv, convert from BGR to RGB format and normalize it by dividing by 255.

 ```python
 import cv2